bensaufley/bensaufley-dot-com-astro/src/content/books/how-civil-wars-start-and-how-to-stop-them.md

 ---
-title: 'How Civil Wars Start: And How to Stop Them'
+title: How Civil Wars Start
+subtitle: And How to Stop Them
 authors:
 - lastName: Walter
   firstName: Barbara F.